 As you can see, outdoor dog kennels provide a ton of benefits to you and your dog.
 But, you must use them carefully to ensure your dog stays safe.
 Among other things, this means doing the following:

 - Don’t use outdoor kennels in extreme weather.
 Kennels are great when the weather is nice, but you don’t want to leave your dog outside whenever it is uncomfortably hot or cold.
-The exact temperature range your dog can tolerate will vary based on his size, health, breed and fur length, so discuss your dog’s likely temperature tolerances with your vet.
+The exact temperature range your dog can tolerate will vary based on his size, health, breed, and fur length, so discuss your dog’s likely temperature tolerances with your vet.
 That said, it is generally a good idea to use extreme caution anytime the temperature is below 50 degrees or above 80 degrees.
 You also shouldn’t leave your dog outside in bad weather like thunderstorms.

 - Be sure your dog always has plenty of fresh water.
 This should go without saying, but make sure your dog always has more water available than he could possibly drink.
 If your dog can polish off a whole bowl of water, go ahead and set out two bowls of water for him.

 - Provide your dog with some type of shade.
 Even in relatively mild temperatures, dogs can overheat if forced to sit in the sun.
 You needn’t necessarily shade the entire kennel, but make sure your dog can get out of the sun if need be.
-Similarly, you’ll want to make sure your dog can get out of the rain if the weather sours, so make sure part of the kennel also features a waterproof roof or cover.
+Similarly, you’ll want to make sure your dog can get out of the rain if inclement weather swoops in, so make sure part of the kennel also features a waterproof cover or roof.

 - Carefully test the security of the kennel.
-Some dogs are extraordinarily skilled at escaping kennels, so you’ll want to make sure the kennel you choose is 100% escape proof.
+Some dogs are extraordinarily skilled at escaping kennels, so you’ll want to make sure the kennel you choose is 100% escape-proof.
 The best way to do so is to put your dog in the kennel, and then watch him (without letting him know you are looking) and see if he can escape.
 Make sure you verify that your dog can’t climb or jump over the top, nor dig his way beneath the fencing.
 A quality product won’t have any gaps or escape points your dog can exploit.
 You can also reinforce an outdoor kennel with features like anti-dig bars and ground anchors.

 - Clear the enclosed area of any potential hazards.
 It’s important to make sure that your dog won’t be able to get into any mischief while hanging out in his kennel, so be sure to give the area a once over for sharp edges and other dangers before putting your dog inside.
-Also, be sure that you don’t leave any toys in the kennel, unless you’re positive that they will hold up to your pup’s jaws – you don’t want him to rip up his toy and choke on the pieces while he’s unattended.
+Also, be sure that you don’t leave any toys in the kennel unless you’re positive that they will hold up to your pup’s jaws – you don’t want him to rip up his toy and choke on the pieces while he’s unattended.